Water Damage

 It’s important to understand what your insurance policy covers.
 Not all water damage is covered by standard homeowners insurance.

-Generally, sudden and accidental damage, like water damage from a burst pipe or a leaking water heater, is covered.
-However, damage from neglect or lack of maintenance is typically not covered.
+Generally, sudden and accidental damage is covered, like water damage from a burst pipe or a leaking water heater.
+However, damage from neglect or lack of maintenance is typically not concealed.

 Moreover, most standard policies do not cover flood damage.
 For that, you would need separate flood insurance.
 It’s crucial to review your policy or speak with your insurance agent to understand the specifics of your coverage.